 Ah, an architectural firm with ties to the defense industry; that sounds about right.
 Perhaps I’m getting too paranoid for my own good, but I can’t imagine why an architectural firm relying on building government ammunition plants during a time of war with Japan would stick-out their necks for a Japanese-American architect employed by a competitor in another city.
 Call me crazy, but this story just doesn’t flow; even so, the deeper you dig the weirder it gets.
-It turns out Smith, Hinchman & Grylls was doing more than just building ammunition plants; it were contracted by the Department of War during the site selection process for nuclear weapon production facilities:
+It turns out Smith, Hinchman & Grylls was doing more than just building ammunition plants; it was contracted by the Department of War during the site selection process for nuclear weapon production facilities:

 “The Director of the Engineering Division, Roger S. Warner, Jr., took the next logical step.
 He engaged an engineering consulting firm, Smith, Hinchman & Grylls, to make a detailed